dotnet/EntityFramework.Docs/entity-framework/core/saving/related-data.md

 [!code-csharp[Main](../../../samples/core/Saving/Saving/RelatedData/Sample.cs#AddingGraphOfEntities)]

+> [!TIP]
+> Use the EntityEntry.State property to set the state of just a single entity.
+For example, `context.Entry(blog).State = EntityState.Modified`.

 ## Adding a related entity

 If you reference a new entity from the navigation property of an entity that is already tracked by the context, the entity will be discovered and inserted into the database.